indie-zen/zscript/README.md

-# metazen-bootstrap
+# ZScript

-Bootstrap application for Meta Zen, ZScript, and Zen Spaces.
+Scripting language for Meta Zen, Zen Spaces.

-Why a bootstrap?
 Why ES6?

 I started by developing a prototype in C++, which is my strongest language.
 C++ takes a lot of work and gets very ugly even though I feel that I write beautiful code.